 Quality Improvement Experiential Student Training (QuEST) Program

 QuEST is a year-long co-curricular program initiated at the Mississauga Academy of Medicine & Trillium Health Partners (THP) by a group of U of T MD Program students in 2021.
-Complementing the existing curriculum in the MD Program, this co-curricular quality improvement and patient safety (QIPS) training program comprises several components:
+Complementing the MD Program curriculum, this co-curricular quality improvement and patient safety (QIPS) training program comprises several components:

 • Asynchronous learning modules